CECOT: Influence on other prisons

 On 1 June 2023, Bukele announced that he would build a prison similar to CECOT for white-collar criminals as a part of a "war against corruption".
-Bukele stated that the prison would be known as the Corruption Confinement Center (CECOC) (Centro de Confinamiento de la Corrupción) and that it would also be located in the San Vicente Department.
+Bukele stated that the prison would be known as the Corruption Confinement Center (CECOC; Centro de Confinamiento de la Corrupción) and that it would also be located in the San Vicente Department.

 Politicians across Latin America in countries such as Chile, Colombia, Costa Rica, Guatemala, Honduras, Ecuador, and Peru have implemented or have called for security policies similar to those Bukele has implemented.
 Before the 2023 Guatemalan presidential election, National Unity of Hope candidate Sandra Torres stated that she would build two mega-prisons to "end the scourge of homicides, murders and extortions in our country", while Valor candidate Zury Ríos promised to set up at least three new prisons, stating that she "admire[s] the public security policies [Bukele] has done".

 In January 2024, Ecuadorian president Daniel Noboa announced that he would build two prisons with a capacity for 12,000 inmates each and that they would be modeled on CECOT.
 One of these prisons, El Encuentro, opened in November 2025.
 In June 2024, Honduran president Xiomara Castro announced that she would build a prison capable of holding 20,000 inmates modeled on CECOT.
 In April 2025, Costa Rican minister of justice and peace Gerald Campos Valverde toured CECOT and told journalists that Costa Rica would "take all the good practices and see how we can bring them to a good conclusion in our legal system".
 In October 2025, Guatemalan president Bernardo Arévalo announced the construction of a prison modeled on CECOT with a capacity of 2,000 inmates.
+Costa Rican president Rodrigo Chaves Robles toured CECOT in December 2025 and construction on the CECOT-inspired High-Containment Center for Organized Crime (CACCO) began in 2026.
+Chilean president-elect José Antonio Kast toured CECOT in January 2026.
+In April 2026, then-Colombian presidential candidate Abelardo de la Espriella pledged to build ten CECOT-style prisons.